pascal-zarrad/softdoclinker/README.md

 ## Contributing

 You are welcome to contribute to SoftDocLinker if you have improvements or bug fixes.
-Refer to [Contributing](/CONTRIBUTING.md) if you want to get a contributor or simply create an issue.
+Refer to [Contributing](/CONTRIBUTING.md) if you want to be a contributor or simply create an issue.